Space National Guard: Pre-2019

-2019–present
+2019–2023

-The Senate Armed Services Committee voted to approve its markup of the National Defense Authorization Act for fiscal 2022.
+The Senate Armed Services Committee voted to approve its markup of the National Defense Authorization Act for Fiscal Year 2022.
 Included in the markup, which will now advance to the full Senate, is a name change for the Air National Guard, making it the Air and Space National Guard.
 Such a move would likely mean there would be no separate Space Guard established.

 The final version of the National Defense Authorization Act did not include any provision for a Space National Guard or federal Space Force reserve component.
 The Space Force is evaluating a number of different options for reserve components, including a new single component service with both full time and part time members or removing traditional reserve components, like the National Guard all together.
 A report on Space Force reserve structure is due to the United States Congress on 19 March 2020.
 The inclusion of a Space National Guard, as opposed to just a Space Force reserve, has been quite controversial, as there is only a federal mission in space, without any state missions, and a concern that individual states will lobby for their own Space National Guard units, dramatically increasing bureaucratic overhead for the sake of benefiting their local economies.

 A number of National Guard generals, including Army Major General David Baldwin, Adjutant General of California, and Air Force Major General Michael A. Loh, then the Adjutant General of Colorado, have expressed concern that the Defense Department will not endorse a Space National Guard and have opted to ignore the Office of the Secretary of Defense and instead have directly lobbied Congress for a Space National Guard.
 Maj.
 Gen. Baldwin stated: "When they’re going to act and whether they allow [Office of the Secretary of Defense] to go through their process to come to the conclusion on their own that we need a Space National Guard, or we leverage Congress and have Congress just put it in the NDAA and make it happen remains to be seen."